 The Hawaii State Farm Fair, now in its 57th year, is an annual event started in 1962 by the Hawaii Farm Bureau (HFB) as a way to promote awareness of Hawaii’s agricultural and ranching industries.

-The Farm Fair is held in partnership with the Hawaii State Department of Agriculture and Hawaii 4-H Livestock Council (4-H) aims to educate young people about the various aspects of agriculture.
+The Farm Fair is held in partnership with the Hawaii State Department of Agriculture (HDOA) and Hawaii 4-H Livestock Council (4-H) aims to educate young people about the various aspects of agriculture.
 4-H also exhibits their livestock and demonstrates their knowledge at the Fair through presentations and performances with their animals.

-The Hawaii State Department of Agriculture (HDOA) has also been a big part of making the Hawaii State Farm Fair Hawaii’s premier agricultural event.
+The HDOA has been a big part of making the Hawaii State Farm Fair Hawaii’s premier agricultural event.
 The HDOA’s 240 employees statewide work to support, enhance and promote Hawaii’s agriculture and aquaculture industries.

-The annual event has been held at Kualoa Ranch for the past four years serving as the perfect country venue.
+The annual event has been held at Kualoa Ranch for the past seven years serving as the perfect country venue.
 Being a 4,000-acre working cattle ranch stretching from the steep mountain cliffs to the sparkling see, the variety of terrain provides a paradise for outdoor recreation.

 The Hawaii State 4-H is one of the oldest and most effective programs of non-formal education in Hawaii.
-The program assists young people in developing life skills that will enable them to become self-directing, productive, and contributing members of society though pride in workmanship and accomplishments, personal interaction with peers, and respect for the environment.
+The program assists young people in developing life skills that will enable them to become self-directing, productive, and contributing members of society through pride in workmanship and accomplishments, personal interaction with peers, and respect for the environment.
 4-H touches approximately 35,000 young people annually throughout the State of Hawaii.